 History of Panhandle State Foundation

-Panhandle State Foundation is involved in many other areas of support such as campus improvements, the Noble Cultural and Activity Center, the Student Apartments project and the Science and Ag Building.
-The Foundation also handles many campus club and organization funds including the Panhandle State Association of Alumni and Friends funds.
+For 55 years, Panhandle State Foundation’s sole focus has been supporting Panhandle State University and its students.
+The primary method of support is through scholarships to OPSU students.
+It also awards professional development grants to OPSU faculty and staff.
+Additionally, Panhandle State Foundation is involved in many other areas of support such as campus improvements, securing updated equipment, assisting in the fundraising efforts for the Noble Cultural and Activity Center, the Student Apartments project and the Science and Ag Building.
+The Foundation also administers campus club and organization funds including the Panhandle State Association of Alumni and Friends funds.

 In the future, as in the past, Panhandle State Foundation will continue to play a vital role in supporting the Panhandle State University mission to provide educational experiences that are designed to enrich the personal lives of students and to prepare them for roles in agriculture, business, education, government and industry.